Harpers Ferry station: Early history

 The Baltimore and Ohio Railroad (B&O) began building westward from Baltimore in 1828 and reached Point of Rocks in 1832.
-It planned to continue westward along the north bank of the Potomac River to Cumberland, Maryland, which conflicted with the competing Chesapeake and Ohio Canal.
+It was planned to continue westward along the north bank of the Potomac River to Cumberland, Maryland, which conflicted with the competing Chesapeake and Ohio Canal.
 A 1833 decision by the Maryland state legislature prevented the B&O from using its planned north bank route west of Harpers Ferry.
 The railroad decided to cross the Potomac into West Virginia at Harpers Ferry to connect with the under-construction Winchester and Potomac Railroad (W&P).
 The B&O line was completed to a point across from Harpers Ferry on December 1, 1834.

 The B&O replaced the existing turnpike bridge with a new single-track bridge.
 It had a sharp curve on the north end, since the line had to wrap around Maryland Heights, and aligned with the W&P on the south end.
 The B&O built a small ticket office measuring 20x30 feet in Harpers Ferry.
 Service on the W&P and the new bridge began in 1837.
 The B&O intended to follow the W&P to Charles Town, West Virginia, before turning westward but the W&P refused to grant trackage rights.
 Instead, the B&O line followed a narrow right-of-way along the edge of the Harpers Ferry Armory, which required a second tight curve at the south end of the bridge.
 Construction began in 1839 and reached Cumberland in late 1842.
 The B&O and the W&P built separate freight houses in Harpers Ferry around 1846.
 The B&O leased the W&P in 1867 as its Valley Branch.